 + to critical strike chance.

 – to hit due to awkwardness of weapon.

-Automatic impact/crushing damage applied when a target collides with a solid object or another target.
-Standard collision damage, unless otherwise specified, is 1d6 per inch of uncompleted movement (i.e. if a target is knocked back 6 inches but there is a rock wall 4″ behind them, there is 2″ of uncompleted movement, therefore 2d6 collision damage).
+Automatic impact/crushing damage applied when a target collides with a solid object or another target or equal or greater size.
+Standard collision damage, unless otherwise specified, is 1d6 per inch of uncompleted movement (i.e. if a target is knocked back 6 inches but there is a rock wall 4" behind them, there is 2" of uncompleted movement, therefore 2d6 collision damage).
 Unless otherwise stated, after receiving collision damage targets are knocked down if they fail a stamina test.

 Ending a buff or persistent effect on a target, either voluntarily or when a specific condition is met, to give a different or additional results for that turn.

 Corrosion damage is a stackable damage type, most commonly caused by naturally occurring acids or Caustic spirit powers.
 Corrosion damage typically must over come Natural resistance before causing damage or effect and when causing injuries counts as a burn.
 Corrosion damage can be neutralized by a naturally occurring base (i.e. powdered Limestone) or if caused by Caustic spirit powers, it can be dispelled as a magic effect.